MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/deploy/deploy-install-console.md

 ## Connect to a VMM management server

-1. On the remote machine desktop click the Virtual Manager Machine Console icon if the console isn't open.
+1. On the remote machine desktop click the VMM console icon if the console isn't open.
 2. Specify the server name and port on which the VMM server is listening (8100 by default).
 For example: **vmmserver01:8100**.
 3. You can use the account with which you're logged on to the remote machine or specify a different account to connect to VMM.
 Click **Automatically connect with these settings** if you want to connect to the same VMM server each time.
 4. Click **Connect**. **Select User Role** will appear if the credentials you're using belong to more than one VMM user role.